Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 We dined at Vogur in the evening in the dining hall and got excellent food.

-My husband and I were celebrating our "2-years-together" anniversary and it just hit the spot staying in such a beautiful place.
+My husband and I were celebrating our "2-year-together" anniversary, and it just hit the spot staying in such a beautiful place.

-The hotel offers boat trips to the Breiðarfjörður islands and rents out bikes to their guests.
-You will find a horse-rental close to Vogur so there is a lot to do for fun in this area.
+The hotel offers boat trips to the Breiðarfjörður islands and rents out bikes to its guests.
+You will find a horse rental close to Vogur, so there is a lot to do for fun in this area.

 Regína at At Vogur Country Lodge West-Iceland